BigJk/end_of_eden/docs/LUA_API_DOCS.md

 <details> <summary><b><code>random</code></b> </summary> <br/>

-Returns a random number between 0 and 1
+Returns a random number between 0 and 1.
+Prefer this function over math.random(), as this is seeded for the session.

 **Signature:**